AItransCompetition/simple_emulator/README.md

 ## For pypi

-We have package our repository into [Simple-Emulator](https://pypi.org/project/Simple-Emulator/), which means that you can run order
+We have package our repository into [simple-emulator](https://pypi.org/project/simple-emulator/), which means that you can run order

-> pip install Simple-Emulator
+> pip install simple-emulator

 to install it.